-2. Send out questionnaires – You can generate a tremendous amount of information by sending questionnaires.
+- Send out questionnaires – You can generate a tremendous amount of information by sending questionnaires.
 If possible, offer a small incentive to those that complete your survey.
-I find this a useful exercise internally too with all customer facing staff.
+I find this a useful exercise internally too with all customer-facing staff.
 Survey Monkey is a great tool for this with some pretty good reporting at little or no cost.

 Need help?
-Here is a great step-by-step wizard from HubSpot that will guide you through the process of creating your own personalised buyer persona.
+Here is a great step-by-step wizard from HubSpot that will guide you through the process of creating your own personalised buyer personas.